ID730 MODELLING USER EXPERIENCES

 Course Content

 Exploration of contemporary concepts and models of user experience.
-Review of the state-of-the-art methods, tools, and techniques for user research data collection and analysis.
-Hands on practice in modelling user experience.
-Comparison of different methods for empirical research on user experience.
+Review of state-of-the-art methods, tools, and techniques for user research data collection and analysis.
+Hands-on practice in data generation and analysis for modelling user experiences.

 Course Learning Outcomes